async-profiler/async-profiler/docs/Troubleshooting.md

 2. JVM is started with `-XX:+DisableAttachMechanism` option.
-3. `/tmp` directory of Java process is not physically the same directory as `/tmp` of your shell, because Java is running in a container or in `chroot` environment. `jattach` attempts to solve this automatically, but it might lack the required permissions to do so.
+3. `/tmp` directory of Java process is not physically the same directory as `/tmp` of your shell, because Java is running in a container or in `chroot` environment. `asprof` attempts to solve this automatically, but it might lack the required permissions to do so.
-   - Check `strace build/jattach PID properties`
+   - Check `strace asprof PID jcmd`
 4. JVM is busy and cannot reach a safepoint.
 For instance, JVM is in the middle of long-running garbage collection.
    - How to check: run `kill -3 PID`.
 Healthy JVM process should print